apache/www-site/content/licenses/contributor-agreements.md

 This will create a file named `icla.pdf.asc`.

 Send both the file (icla.pdf) and the signature (icla.pdf.asc) as attachments in the same email to secretary@apache.org.
-Send only one document (file plus signature) per email.
+Please send only one complete document (file plus signature) in each email.

 Do not submit your **public key** to Apache.
 Instead, upload your public key to `keyserver.ubuntu.com`.